thoyt/euclids-peril/README.md

 Not particularly "done"
 =======================

-* Embetterment
-  - Make it not so easy somehow?
-  - Make the weapons worth using/make sense (triangle strike sides instead of rear flanks?)

-* Sound
-  - Music for the intro
-  - Music for the game
-  - Really we should refine the sound effects too
+?

 Nice to have
 ============

 * Tutorial screen
-* Game over screen
-  - Music for the game over screen
+* Music for game or gameover screen / better title screen music

 Done-ish
 ========